tiagofilipe12/pATLAS/docs/Introduction.md

 ## Main features

-* Browse by taxa
+* Browse by taxa.
-* Browse by resistance genes
+* Browse by resistance genes.
-* Browse by plasmid families
+* Browse by plasmid families.
+* Browse by virulence genes.
-* Import JSON files from mapping results, mash screen results and even import a new plasmid sequence as a new node (e.g. an assembled plasmid or any other Fasta representing a putative plasmid).
+* Import JSON files from mapping results, mash screen results and mash dist results (for assemblies).
-* Plot data related with custom selections.
+* Generate many plots for custom selections.
-* Download sequences for selected plasmids
+* Download sequences for selected plasmids.
-* Display metadata for one plasmid or multiple selected plasmids
+* Display metadata for one plasmid or multiple selected plasmids.
+* Ability to share projects between sessions and users.